 The Biocolor Cell-APOPercentage™ Apoptosis Assay is a detection and MEASUREMENT system which allows the user to monitor the incidence of apoptosis (programmed cell death) in mammalian, anchorage dependent cells during in vitro culture.

-The manual describes the colorimetric protocol in a 24-well plate format.
+The manual describes the colorimetric protocol in a 24-well plate format and the Analytical Digital Photomicroscopy protocol in a 96 well plate.
 Alternative microwell plates, microscope chamber slides and T-flasks are also suitable for use with the assay.

 Videos on how the Apoptosis Assay Works

 A single apoptotic cell within a microwell cell population.

 Assay Run Time